Hector93/turing-machine-lisp/README.md

 # turing-machine-lisp

-lisp implementation of a turing machine
+implementation of a turing machine in lisp, you cand add your own rules, by default the program has a simple program that duplicates the number of ones on the tape